Beggin' on Your Knees: Commercial performance

 "Beggin' on Your Knees" debuted at number 83 on the US Billboard Hot 100 chart dated April 16, 2011.
-The song later peaked at number 58 on the chart, lasting four weeks and becoming Justice's second highest charting single on the chart.
+The song later peaked at number 58 on the chart, lasting four weeks and becoming Justice's second highest-charting single on the chart.
 The song also peaked at number one on the US Kid Digital Song Sales chart, number 19 on the US Pop Digital Song Sales chart, and number 35 on the US Digital Song Sales chart.
+It ranked at number two on the 2011 Kid Digital Song Sales year-end chart.
 In January 2025, "Beggin on Your Knees" was certified silver in the United Kingdom by the British Phonographic Industry (BPI) for selling 200,000 certified units.

 Promotion

 A music video for "Beggin' on Your Knees" premiered on Nickelodeon on March 12, 2011, and was subsequently uploaded to the official Victorious YouTube channel on March 22.
 The video shows Justice and the rest of the Victorious cast at a carnival at the Santa Monica Pier hanging out, dancing, and Justice getting revenge on her ex-boyfriend.
 During the video shoot, it started to rain, leading to scenes of Justice and the dancers playing Skeeball machines.
 Dawson thought that while the music video has Justice "merely telling the 'other' girlfriend the truth", she opined that "younger kids might picture something more menacing".

 To promote the song, Justice performed "Beggin' on Your Knees" live in the "Countdown to Kids' Choice" in March 2011, which premiered one hour before the 2011 Nickelodeon Kids' Choice Awards.
 In May 2011, teen magazine J-14 promoted the song by launching a contest that offered one winner the chance to fly to Los Angeles and meet Justice and the Victorious cast.
 Justice also performed "Beggin' on Your Knees" live during her 2012 tour.
 In 2022 and 2023, fellow Victorious actor Matt Bennett performed the song live during some of his DJ concert sets.